-You must meet certain criteria to receive financial aid, so first learn about financial aid eligibility.
 Financial aid may be based on financial need or merit, or a combination of the two.

 Most federal, state, and college aid is based on a student’s financial need.
 Recipients may receive aid to cover some or all of their college costs beyond what they can afford.
 In addition, need-based aid:

 - Requires the student to file the FAFSA and possibly other financial aid applications

 - Is determined by a standardized formula that colleges use to calculate how much each family can afford to contribute

 - Requires the student to fill out an application each year